Executive Summary

 1. Policy Statement

-This policy outlines the York Region District School Board’s commitment to the prevention of workplace violence and providing a work environment in which all employees are treated with dignity and respect.
+This policy outlines the York Region District School Board’s (YRDSB) commitment to the prevention of workplace violence and providing a work environment in which all employees are treated with dignity, respect and equitable treatment in alignment with the Board’s Mission, Vision and Values.

 The Board promotes a harassment and violence-free workplace and does not tolerate incidents of workplace harassment or violence from any person in the workplace.